LudoPinelli/comment-box.nvim/README.md

 - You'll probably want a box for titles.
 I personally choose a centered fixed box with text centered : `:CBccbox`
 - A titled line is nice to divide and name each part.
 I use a left aligned titled line with the text left aligned: `:CBllline`
 - For a simple separation, a simple line will do: `:CBline`
 - Finally, it can be useful to make some important comments pop.
-To achieve this, choose an appropriate style, I like the 14: `:CBllbox14`
+To achieve this, choose an appropriate style, I like the 14: `:CBllbox14`, `:CBalbox14` or `:CBrrbox14`

 You may want to try other styles of boxes and lines: open the catalog with `:CBcatalog`, and take note of the style of boxes and lines you want to use.
 You just have to add the number after the relevant commands (without spaces), like for the `:CBllbox14` above.